 Minimizes Pressure Ulcers

-This metric is is a measure of the percent of long-term stay patients that suffer from pressure ulcers.
-We have found that pressure ulcers are a great indicator of quality of care.
+This metric is is a measure of the percent of long-term care patients that have new or worsened pressure ulcers.
+Many experts believe that pressure ulcers are an indicator of the quality of nursing care a facility provides.

 Minimizes Serious Falls